Kap1t/nextjs/README.md

 ## Description
-))

 ### Server side generation

-We use nextJS Api to revalidate our SSG pages with revalidate API and to setCookies.
+So we use nextJS Api to revalidate our SSG pages with revalidate API and to setCookies.
+//TODO